 Toy clutter can be caused by a few different situations:

 - Holding onto unwanted gifts can cause an excess of toys.
 Holding on to gifts or stuff other people have offloaded onto you is one of the biggest causes of toy clutter.
+It can be a good idea to ask for activities such as a theatre trip or day out as gift ideas to prevent receiving unwanted gifts.

-- Sentimental toys such as stuffed animals.
+- Sentimental toys such as stuffed animals which overflow their storage boxes

 To start decluttering toys you will need a large bin bag, and you will need to throw away anything broken, has a piece missing or is incomplete.
 The type of toys to declutter would be;

-- Board games with pieces missing
+- Board games with pieces missing.

 - Jigsaw puzzles with pieces missing